ableco/ablecop/README.md

     - RAILS_ENV=development bundle exec rake ablecop:run_on_circleci
 ```

-You also need to set up the `GITHUB_ACCESS_TOKEN` environment variable in CircleCI.
+You also need to set up the `PRONTO_GITHUB_ACCESS_TOKEN` environment variable in CircleCI.
 This is a personal access token from GitHub that will allow AbleCop to post comments for warnings that occur in your commits, as well as update a pull request's status if it exists.

 To set up the environment variable in CircleCI, you can either [include it in your circleci.yml configuration file](https://circleci.com/docs/configuration/#environment) or add it directly in CircleCI by going to your project in CircleCI and going to **Project Settings > Environment Variables**.
 It is strongly recommended that the environment variable is added in CircleCI directly.